-West Kentucky Community and Technical College's Inland Logistics and Marine Institute in downtown Paducah provides training and education for the logistics and marine industries.
+West Kentucky Community and Technical College's Inland Logistics and Marine Institute in Paducah provides training and education for the logistics and marine industries.
 As well as providing a location near industry for workforce training, the Institute also houses WKCTC's Logistics & Operations Management and Marine Technology programs.
 Students can earn an Associate in Applied Science degree in Logistics and Operations Management or Marine Technology completely online, giving them the opportunity to rise above the crowd and expedite their career.

 Logistics and Operations Management encompasses numerous industries including warehousing, distribution, transportation, manufacturing, and construction.
 As supply chain management becomes more dependent on skilled employees and emerging technology; a highly trained and educated workforce is essential for success.